Who Should Be My Executor?

 When you name an executor, choosing a responsible person you trust is the most important consideration.
 Your executor has to be someone who is committed to your interests and someone you would trust with everything you own, because that’s exactly what you’ll be doing.

 As a practical matter, you should name an executor who knows you well and lives nearby – a household member, an immediate family member, or a trusted close friend.
-It will be more difficult for your executor to handle his or her duties from a distance or from another state.
+It will be more difficult for your executor to handle his or her duties from a distance.

 When you name your executor, you should know that the law in Florida permits a nonresident to be appointed as an executor only if that person is related by blood, marriage, or adoption to the person making the will.